icecreamsandwich/digital_solutions/README.md

 # Digital Solutions D10 theme
-A bare Drupal 10 theme for R&D purpose
+A bare Drupal 10 theme for a portfolio site for R&D purpose which is deployed to pantheon: https://dev-mmukhtard10.pantheonsite.io

 # Required composer packages
     "require": {